You can come from the shop floor and still become a great engineer

 In the 1970s the emphasis changed to building in the North Sea, in water depths of up to 150m, and then even deeper water in the Gulf of Mexico.
 In the 1980s engineers were asked to design for deeper waters (of up to 200m in the North Sea and 300m in the Gulf of Mexico), which gradually saw the introduction of floating production systems.

-New offshore engineering projects have slowed down at the moment, due to low oil prices, however what I can see more of in future is more innovations like Floating Production Storage and Offtake (FPSO) vessels and Floating Liquefied Natural Gas (FLNG) craft, which merge extraction and refinement into one offshore facility.
+New offshore engineering projects have slowed down at the moment, due to low oil prices.
+However, what I can see more of in future is innovations like Floating Production Storage and Offtake (FPSO) vessels and Floating Liquefied Natural Gas (FLNG) craft, which merge extraction and refinement into one offshore facility.

 Whatever the case, offshore structural engineers will continue to find ways to meet the world’s requirements for oil and gas in what is a constantly evolving, innovating and exciting industry.